Xetibo/ReSet-Doc/sections/appendix/time_report.typ

 )

 #subsubsection("Sprint 6: Preparation for Midpoint UI Testing")
-This week we tried to get as much UI done as possible, in preparation of the Midpoint UI Test next week.
+This week we tried to get as much UI done as possible, in preparation for the Midpoint UI Test next week.
 In the daemon, we started working on the Audio settings.
 #align(